Search

 Back to top

-Many manufacturers of chemical protective clothing provide charts and computer software to help in selecting the appropriate gloves when working with a chemical or a specific mixture.
+Many manufacturers of chemical protective clothing provide information to help select the appropriate gloves when working with a chemical or a specific mixture.
 In addition, there are various glove-material compatibility charts and other glove selection aids available from independent sources.
-However care must be taken in interpreting generic information, since the properties, thicknesses, and quality assurance of glove materials may vary between manufacturers.
+However, care must be taken in interpreting generic information, since the properties, thicknesses, and quality assurance of glove materials may vary between manufacturers.

-For solvent mixtures, however, tests may have to be carried out if data are not available of the specific mixture.
-The reason for this is that the properties of the mixture, especially permeation time, cannot be predicted by using data from the individual components of the mixture.
+For solvent mixtures, however, tests may have to be carried out if data are not available on the specific mixture.
+The properties of the mixture, especially permeation time, cannot be predicted by using data from the individual components of the mixture.